 - Closed-toed shoes

 - Eye protection

-You should also apply multiple strips of tape, in a crisscross pattern, to the mirror.
-Doing so will prevent shattering and will help hold the glass in place if the mirror does end up breaking.
+You should also apply multiple strips of tape, in a crisscross pattern or an X over the majority of the mirror, to the mirrored surface.
+Doing so will prevent shattering and will help hold larger shards of glass in place if the mirror does end up breaking.